mindtree/ODataDrupal/README.txt

         links to drill down into queries.
     *   Click undo to back up a step, or Reset to start over.
-    *   Click Advanced to edit the query manually and $select certain columns or limit to so many $top results, etc. â€“ see odata.org for syntax rules and available options.
+    *   Click Advanced to edit the query manually and $select certain columns or limit to so many $top results, etc. – see odata.org for syntax rules and available options.
     *   URLs and images in the query results are automatically linked.
     *   To add more than one data table to an article, click Add another item.

-Once youâ€™re satisfied with the query, scroll to the bottom of the form and click Save.
-You should see the data table below your postâ€™s body.
+Once you’re satisfied with the query, scroll to the bottom of the form and click Save.
+You should see the data table below your post’s body.
 Each time the page is displayed, live results are fetched from the OData endpoint.